enspiral/handbook/venture_introduction_template.md

 # Venture Introduction Template

+**note: this new template is currently under discussion and has not yet been agreed by the network - DRAFT ONLY**

 To apply as a new venture, the following information is submitted by the venture stewards for consideration by the Enspiral Members.
 (See the [Venture Agreement](venture_agreement.md) for more details).